codefellows/seattle-javascript-401d36/class-43/lab/README.md

 ### Milestone 2 - React Interface

+- Build an interface that can connect to your socket server
+- Create a component that can display messages.
+- Your app must have the ability to emit and respond to server socket events.
+- Implement material UI components using the [documentation](https://material-ui.com/guides/typescript/) as a guideline for implementation.

 ### Documentation

 For this assignment, instead of writing developer documentation, write end user documentation.